cavallifly/Denaud_et_al_GenomeBiol_2025/README.md

 ```

 Once the scripts are finished, you will obtain the panels and the data points used to obtain them for all the Figures in Denaud_at_al_2024.
-To obtain the finale version of the figures the panels have been assembled using the PowerPoint program.
+To obtain the final version of the figures the panels have been assembled using the PowerPoint program.

 ## Contributions ##
-The code in this repository have been developed at the [Cavalli Lab](https://www.igh.cnrs.fr/en/research/departments/genome-dynamics/chromatin-and-cell-biology) with the contributions of Marco Di Stefano, Gonzalo Sabaris, and Giorgio L. Papadopoulos.
+The code in this repository has been developed at the [Cavalli Lab](https://www.igh.cnrs.fr/en/research/departments/genome-dynamics/chromatin-and-cell-biology) with the contributions of Marco Di Stefano, Gonzalo Sabaris, and Giorgio L. Papadopoulos.